 In 2016, a significant shareholder established an incentive program (the "Significant Shareholder Incentive Program") whereby he caused to be transferred a total of 5,198,458 shares of Newegg Inc.'s Series A Preferred Stock from Tekhill USA LLC, a limited liability company fully owned by the significant shareholder, into the Fred Chang Partners Trust (the "Trust").
 In March and May 2016, the Trust entered into restricted share award agreements (the "Award Agreements") with several key executives of Newegg Inc., under which the Trust granted a total of 5,090,157 restricted shares of Newegg Inc.'s Series A Preferred Stock to those executives to be vested over a 15-year period in equal annual installments on each anniversary date of the grant date.
-As of December 31, 2016, the Award Agreements were terminated with a concurrent offer from the significant shareholder to re-established incentive program (the "Re-established Significant Shareholder Incentive Program") granted a total of 3,898,843 restricted shares of Newegg Inc.'s Series A Preferred Stock to a subset of the same recipients with substantially the same terms as those under the Significant Shareholder Incentive Program.
+As of December 31, 2016, the Award Agreements were terminated with a concurrent offer from the significant shareholder to re-establish the Significant Shareholder Incentive Program.
+During the year ended December 31, 2017, the re-established incentive program (the "Re-established Significant Shareholder Incentive Program") granted a total of 3,898,843 restricted shares of Newegg Inc.'s Series A Preferred Stock to a subset of the same recipients with substantially the same terms as those under the Significant Shareholder Incentive Program.
 The Re-established Significant Shareholder Incentive Program subsequently modified the vesting period from 15 years to 10 years during the year ended December 31, 2017, which did not have a significant impact on the consolidated financial statements.